jasonhass/Ambulatory-Research-in-Cognition/ios/README.md

 Usage Notes
 ----

-The current version of this application is written in Swift 3.
-We recommend using XCode 8.3.3.
-As of writing this, the latest version of XCode 9 (9.1) appears to have some issues with compiling Swift 3 code.
+The current version of this application is written in Swift 4, confirmed to work in XCode 9.1-9.4 There are several Schemes setup, which specialize functionality for different versions of this application (both production and QA versions of TU,CS, and EXR).

 Dependencies
 ----